2006 United States House of Representatives elections in Arizona: Campaign

 Attorney and community activist Ellen Simon emerged as the Democratic nominee, and though she initially trailed Renzi by wide margins she made up much a large amount of ground and closed the gap, causing many to consider the race competitive.
 Simon challenged Renzi to a series of eight debates, to which Renzi responded by attacking Simon's husband for being behind on child support payments to his ex-wife.

-Ultimately, Renzi won re-election by an eight-point margin.
+On 24 October, federal officials opened an inquiry into Renzi.
+It began when a local landowner filed a complaint that said that Renzi had pressured him into buying land he owned in exchange for his support on the landowner's petition with the federal government for a land swap.
+When that landowner refused, Renzi sold the land to a second company, who funneled the $200,000 payment ($ adjusted for inflation) through a wine company his father owned.
+Fortunately for Renzi some of these details didn't come to light until after the election.